aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/htmlsaveoptions/resolveFontNames/_index.md

 ### Remarks

-By default, this option is set to ``False`` and font family names are written to HTML as specified in source documents.
+By default, this option is set to ``false`` and font family names are written to HTML as specified in source documents.
 That is, [Document.fontSettings](../../../aspose.words/document/fontSettings/) are ignored and no resolution or substitution of font family names is performed.

-If this option is set to ``True``, Aspose.Words uses [Document.fontSettings](../../../aspose.words/document/fontSettings/) to resolve each font family name specified in a source document into the name of an available font family, performing font substitution as required.
+If this option is set to ``true``, Aspose.Words uses [Document.fontSettings](../../../aspose.words/document/fontSettings/) to resolve each font family name specified in a source document into the name of an available font family, performing font substitution as required.